Awareness of Promoted Adaptation Measures

 1) In addition to reporting on the overall indicator value, also report on the percentage of respondents aware of the individual adaptation measures (e.g. how many are aware of intercropping, how many are aware of mulching, etc.).
 Such data can help you decide which practices you should focus on.
 It also helps you avoid wasting time on raising awareness about measures that people are already familiar with.

-2) Consider also collecting and analysing data on who people heard about the measure from (only if it is likely that the respondents might remember the source).
+2) Consider also collecting and analysing data on from whom the people heard about the measure (only if it is likely that the respondents might remember the source).
 This might help you understand whether any changes in people’s awareness can be attributed to your intervention.